AmyB173/aimfor9-mathsGCSE/README.md

 > #### User Story D - I want to be able to skip topics that I already know so I don't waste time completing those questions.
 - have an option to skip the question and indicate if it's because it's too easy or too hard (too hard => need to revise, too easy => don't need to revise)

+> #### User Story E - I want to be able to return to my results at a later date

+- the user will be given an option to have the results emailed to the recipient

 ### Scope - content

 This is going to be a very content heavy project as the assessment will involve many questions and full, generally written, solutions in addition to instructional and tutorial videos.